dhis2/training-docs/content/design_for_data_use/tg_categories.md

 You can discuss the fields as you fill them in.
 In particular, make sure to review the data dimension type.
 Leave it as disaggregation but we will come back to attributes in a later session.

 #### STOP - Perform Exercise 4

+## Check the category option combinations

+***Perform this exercise in the CUSTOMIZATION system***

+We have succesfully created our category combination.
+It is now time to check if the category option combinations have been created.
+Based on what we made, we should have a total of 4 category option combinations

+- 0-14, Male
+- 0-14, Female
+- 15+, Male
+- 15+, Female

+To check this,

+Navigate to maintenance -> Category -> Category option combination

+#### STOP - Perform Exercise 5

 ### Review the presentation on additional considerations for categories